 A Nationalist Backlash to International Refugee Law: Evidence from a Survey Experiment in Turkey

-How do international laws and norms affect citizens' willingness to accept refugees?
-In full and partial democracies, citizens' attitudes can influence national policy on refugees across several dimensions: whether and how many the country accepts, and how they are treated once they arrive.
-And a growing literature suggests international institutions can influence these citizen attitudes on different foreign policy questions, but those studies are almost entirely confined to U.S.- based respondents, and none consider refugee policy.
-Using a survey experiment administered in September 2017 via 1335 face-to-face interviews with Turkish citizens, we investigate how different international norms affect citizens' willingness to accept refugees.
-Our findings are surprising: reminding people about the government's responsibility under the Refugee Convention to accept refugees decreases support for accepting them.
-This effect is driven by respondents who support the nationalist-populist incumbent party.
-We therefore provide experimental evidence that international refugee law in particular -- and perhaps international institutions generally -- can sometimes trigger political backlash that undermines the very policies they promote.
+How do international laws affect citizens' willingness to accept refugees?
+In full and partial democracies, citizens' attitudes can influence national policy.
+A growing literature suggests international institutions can influence citizens' attitudes on foreign policy issues, and therefore lead to policy change.
+But those studies are almost entirely confined to domestic human rights and U.S.-based respondents; none consider refugee policy.
+Using data from a survey experiment administered in September 2017 via face-to-face interviews with 1335 Turkish citizens, we investigate how international norms affect citizens' willingness to accept refugees.
+Our findings are surprising: reminding people about the government's responsibility under the Refugee Convention to accept refugees triggers a backfire effect, decreasing support for accepting them.
+This effect appears driven by respondents who support the nationalist-populist incumbent party and by lower-educated respondents.
+We therefore provide evidence that international refugee law -- and perhaps international institutions generally -- can trigger a political backlash, undermining the very policies that they promote.

 Keywords: refugees, Refugee Convention, migration, international law, Turkey, nationalism